Top 10 Malaga Shopping Spots

 Calle Andrés Pérez

-This narrow street off Plaza de los Mártires has just had a complete facelift with brand-new paving.
-Great for unusual small stores.
+This narrow street off Plaza de los Mártires is great for unusual small stores.
 Read our guide to this area of Malaga here.

 Best shops – some lovely small boutiques, La Casa del Cardenal (one of the best antique shops in Malaga) and Mahatma Showroom with traditional children’s toys and an art gallery.